LinusKra/ECGAssess/README.md

 After starting the program, a window is opened, which is built up as shown in the image above.
 To use the program, simply follow the numbers:

 1. The first thing to be done is to set how many leads the ECG to be evaluated has.
 The number can be set simply by clicking the arrow buttons.
 The default value is 12 and it can be selected from the range of 1 to 12 leads.
+Then the frequency, in Hz, at which the measurements were made must be entered.
+The default sampling frequency is 500 Hz.
 2. Next, the "Load Data" button must be pressed.
 A new window opens where a file must be selected.
 This file must contain the correct leads as set in step 1 and must meet the data requirements described above.
 4. The last thing to do is to press the "Process" button.
 After that, the results of the analysis will be visible in the table at the bottom right.